hexanal/fredmercy-blog/NOTES.md

 - only after all that will the build step go through the content types and build the HTML for each
 - which means the `withTemplates` processing function inside of the content types' tasks will need to be called after the `site.js` processing is finished
 - ok let's try something out

+`4:46pm:`

+- I'm very happy about that, now the index works as expected (minus the "by-month" filtering, but I will write a filtering JS component to handle that specifically)
+- Wanted to also add a `delete` task to the scripts, something that clears up the files ready to be built again; that could be step #1 of a "deployEverything" task

+`7:36pm:`

+- Gonna move the pages around into the "blog" folder, to make space for the main website, which will be something else than the current one, I think.
+It's gotta be more about...
+I don't know... organized chaos.
+This is me.
+- Blog will be fine, hehe!
+I need to design the previous & next links, but I thought I'd incorporate this into a "navigation" module that styles all that
+- Parent page link works, that's encouraging

+So.
+God willing, if some day next week I have some time, I'll be working on adding:

+1. the prev/next nav
+2. the filtering of the posts could also be done pretty easily, I'm sure, but that would require some time playing with some Javascript
+3. gotta figure out if the "comments" part of the post still works